-Hunters are required to be in possession of the proper state licenses and duck stamps when hunting in either CA or OR.
+Hunters are required to be in possession of the proper state and federal licenses, stamps or validations and permits when hunting in either CA or OR.

 Note: A Recreation Pass is required for hunting on Lower Klamath Refuge.
 See the general hunt regulations for more information.

 Ducks are the most commonly hunted species on Lower Klamath Refuge.
 To stimulate productivity, marsh units are rotated from year to year on Lower Klamath and depths vary greatly.
 Hunting success is usually excellent the first weekend of the season with good to excellent hunting after that.
 Although most of the units are open to motor boats, some motor-less and walk in areas are also available.
-Unit 4a and 6a are great for walk-in access.
+Units 4a, 6a adn 6b-1 are great for walk-in access.
 Decoy hunting is suggested.
 Some geese are also taken in the marsh units (Canada, white-front, snow, and cackler) but usually as an unexpected bonus.
 Primary species taken are: mallard, pintail, wigeon, gadwall, and shoveler.